sathish-cs/lovoo/README.md

 ![Sample output](go.jpg)

 Note: This program can be improved using frameworks like gin which helps to improve the performance.
-But due to time constraint did'nt tested those.
-Defineltly will work on that to improve this sample app.
+But due to time constraint did'nt worked on that part as of now.
+Definitely will work on that to improve this sample app.